Penhasco/Penhasco/README.md

 💬 **Ask me about:**
 - CI/CD stategies for Software development
-- AI strategies for elimination of repetitive tasks through automations and VA (in the works)
+- AI strategies for elimination of repetitive tasks through automations and VA
 - Cybersecurity strategies, from foundational practices to advanced threat modeling and mitigation techniques.

 📫 **How to reach me:**